 AA: So then as you got older and it started thinning out, there were fewer and fewer girls, I guess one of the questions is—and you might say, “I don’t know, that’s the big mystery,” but maybe you have some insight—why is that?
 And I know that occurs in other…I would consider chess maybe to be in the STEM fields.
 It’s associated with math and science and those functions in the brain.

-Why, why Anna, why do girls drop out of these fields when they get older?
+Why, Anna, do girls drop out of these fields when they get older?
 What do you think?

 …if you can’t associate with the person that has achieved so much in the field where you are trying your best, I think it just doesn’t feel like it’s something that you can do, that it’s something that’s a dream that suits you or fits you, that’s a path that’s doable for a girl.

 It sounds like you had a lot of support, you particularly did.
-Do you feel like in Hungary girls in general, and women in general, do get that support?
-Are you aware of, perhaps because you had Polgár as the role model, maybe in other parts of the world where girls aren’t as encouraged to play chess?
+Do you feel like in Hungary, girls and women in general do get that support?
+Perhaps because you had Polgár as the role model, maybe in other parts of the world where girls aren’t as encouraged to play chess?
 Or, what do you think about that one?